Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in MLB.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.91).
+- The White Sox have a 4.90 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 195 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The White Sox give up the fourth-most home runs in baseball (196 total, 1.4 per game).

+- Scholtens makes the start for the White Sox, his 10th of the season.
+He is 1-7 with a 4.38 ERA and 48 strikeouts in 74 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.